Catherine Howard: Imprisonment and death

-Establishing the existence of a precontract between Catherine and Dereham would have had the effect of terminating Catherine's marriage to Henry, but it would also have allowed Henry to annul their marriage and banish her from court to live in poverty and disgrace instead of executing her, although there is no indication that Henry would have chosen that alternative.
-Catherine steadfastly denied any precontract, maintaining that Dereham had raped her.
+Establishing the existence of a pre-contract between Catherine and Dereham would have had the effect of terminating Catherine's marriage to Henry, but it would also have allowed Henry to annul their marriage and banish her from court to live in poverty and disgrace instead of executing her, although there is no indication that Henry would have chosen that alternative.
+Initially Catherine made a frank confession of her relationship with Dereham, but subsequently she steadfastly denied any pre-contract, maintaining that Dereham had raped her.

 Catherine was stripped of her title as queen on 23 November 1541 and imprisoned in the new Syon Abbey, Middlesex, formerly a convent, where she remained throughout the winter of 1541.
 She was obliged by a Privy Councillor to return the ring previously owned by Anne of Cleves, which the King had given her; it was a symbol of removal of her regal and lawful rights.
 The King would be at Hampton Court, but she would not see him again.
 Despite these actions, her marriage to Henry was never formally annulled.

-Culpeper and Dereham were arraigned at Guildhall on 1 December 1541 for high treason.
+Culpeper and Dereham were arraigned at the Guildhall on 1 December 1541 for high treason.
 They were executed at Tyburn on 10 December 1541, Culpeper being beheaded and Dereham being hanged, drawn and quartered.
 According to custom, their heads were placed on spikes on London Bridge.
 Many of Catherine's relatives were also detained in the Tower, tried, found guilty of concealing treason and sentenced to life imprisonment and forfeiture of goods.
 Her uncle, the Duke of Norfolk, distanced himself from the scandal by retreating to Kenninghall to write a letter of apology, laying all the blame on his niece and stepmother.
 His son Henry Howard, Earl of Surrey, a poet, remained a favourite of the King.
 Meanwhile, the King sank further into morbidity and indulged his appetite for food and women.